eddie3/gogrepo/README.md

 gogrepo
 -------
-Python-based tool for downloading all your GOG.com game and bonus collections to your local computer for full offline enjoyment.
+Python-based tool for downloading your GOG.com game collections and extras to your local computer for full offline enjoyment.

 It is a clean standalone python script that can be run from anywhere.
 It requires a typical Python 2.7 installation and html5lib.